data-creative/data-creative.github.io/_posts/2016-04-09-node-for-rails-developers-part-2-node-and-express.md

 repo_url: https://github.com/data-creative/express-on-rails-starter-app/
 project_url: https://express-on-rails-starter.herokuapp.com/
 categories:
- - process-documentation
+ - reference-docs
 technologies:
  - git
  - node.js
  - npm
  - express.js
+ - homebrew
 series: node-js-for-rails-developers
 subtitle: "Part 2: Node and Express"
 ---

 > This post is part of a [series](/series/{{ page.series }}) for *Rails* developers who want to get started with *Node.js*.
-  After [discussing technology options](/process-documentation/2016/04/09/node-for-rails-developers-part-1-choose-stack/), we're ready to get started with the essential technologies - *Node* and *Express*.
+  After [discussing technology options](/reference-docs/2016/04/09/node-for-rails-developers-part-1-choose-stack/), we're ready to get started with the essential technologies - *Node* and *Express*.
   The goal of this post is to generate a new application and view it in a local web browser.

 <hr>